stran556/lyric-machine/README.md

 ## lm -s \<search-content\>
 Search for the lyrics of any song by title and artist (Entering both title and artist grants the best results)

+Uploading playlists will only upload the first 100 tracks.
+This is because 'wget' will only retrieve the contents of the first page rendering of up to 100 tracks.
+Private playlists cannot be uploaded as they cannot be accessed with 'wget'.
+Playlists with unofficial track downloads may result in track-artist mapping discrepancies.
+Playlists must be from Spotify to be added properly.

 ### Tools that may need installation:
 python3- Run .py files (main.py, print.py)
 lynx- Retrieve a webpage by search (search.sh)